This article describes how to set up connections from Zuora to Avalara.

 To avoid duplicate records in Avalara, you must use different Avalara credentials for your Zuora Production and API Sandbox environments.
 For instance, invoices with the same invoice number in Zuora Production and API Sandbox map to the same document in Avalara.

 - Company Code: This is a unique code that identifies the company in the AvaTax account in which the document should be posted.
 The maximum length allowed is 50 characters.
 You must have at least one of these for calls to Avalara to succeed.
 The majority of users only need one Company Code but you can use multiple company codes in Zuora.
-Every company code defined in Avalara to which you wish to post invoices must be configured in Zuora.
+Every company code defined in Avalara that is used to post billing documents (invoices, and credit and debit memos) must be configured in Zuora.
 See the Company Code Identification for more information.

 - Company Id: This is a unique identifier for the company in the Avalara database.
 It is a 6-digit number.
 To find your Company Id, log in to the AvaTax Admin Console and click the Organization tab.
 Click the company name to open the edit company page.
 The Company Id will be last 6 digits of the URL in the address bar of your browser.
 In the following example, the Company Id is 157979: